-Between 2019 and 2020, resources exceeding USD 536 million were invested from the Science, Technology, and Innovation Fund.
-From where 437 projects were approved to promote development in the country and to impact different sectors.
+After that, between 2019 and 2020, resources exceeding USD 536 million were invested from the Science, Technology, and Innovation Fund.
+Moreover, 437 projects were approved to promote development in the country and to impact different sectors.

 4. Interconnectivity to become a technology hub